-- If you are filling a late/cancellation spot, your programs coordinator will be in touch with your fundraising deadline.
+- If you are filling a late/cancellation spot, your program coordinator will be in touch with your fundraising deadline.

 Step 2 – PUSH YOURSELF, GO ABOVE AND BEYOND THE FUNDRAISING REQUIREMENT AND BE A PART OF WHAT GROWS AND STRENGTHENS OUR COMMUNITY

-There are many ways to fundraise - for ideas, inspiration and questions about how to get started, visit the Out Living It Project Homepage as well as our Jumpstart Guide to Fundraising.
+There are many ways to fundraise - for ideas, inspiration, and questions about how to get started, visit the Out Living It Project Homepage or email our FD Development Coordinator - [email protected]

 Have an idea for an international program?

 For FD alum ambitious enough to dream of an FDX and make it happen, we want to challenge your imagination to find, fund, and help see YOUR dream FDX trip come to fruition.